 Monterey County, CA

-A pinch of red pepper in a recipe really sets off this Pinot Noir.
-Delicious when paired with Spanish chorizo or paella.
-Also matches well with mushroom dishes or roast salmon.
+A bit of spice really sets off this savory Pinot Noir.
+Pair with Spanish chorizo, paella, mushroom dishes, or roast salmon.

-Fermentation: Fermented in 12-ton open-top tanks and 24-ton upright tanks with a short period of skin contact to extract fruit flavor with minimal astringency.
-Cooler fermentation temperatures in the low 80s helped us capture nuanced varietal aromas.
+Fermentation: 12-ton open-top tanks and 24-ton upright tanks with a short period of skin contact to extract fruit flavor with minimal astringency.

-Maturation: 80% aged in stainless steel tanks; 20% aged in 2nd and 3rd-fill French oak barrels
+Maturation: 90% aged in stainless steel tanks and 10% aged in 2nd and 3rd-fill French oak barrels

 An incredible value in top-flight Pinot Noir wine from cool-climate Monterey.

-Our Falcon’s Perch Pinot Noir is produced from cool climate grapes grown in the Arroyo Seco and Santa Lucia Highlands regions of central Monterey County.
-This area has earned a well-deserved reputation for producing world-class Pinot Noir.
-Over the past two decades, the introduction of Dijon clones of Pinot Noir, along with the old standby Pommard clone, has dramatically increased the quality of the varietal here.
-These newer clones are the backbone of this release of Falcon’s Perch.
-The wine was named for the bird which had made its home in the lone pine tree among the vines, safeguarding the grapes from vertebrate pests while preserving the ecosystem’s natural balance.
+Our Falcon’s Perch Pinot Noir is produced from cool-climate grapes grown in select vineyards within and surrounding the Arroyo Seco and Santa Lucia Highlands appellations of central Monterey County.
+This region has earned a well-deserved reputation for producing world-class Pinot Noir.
+Over the past decade, the introduction of Dijon clones of Pinot Noir, along with the old standby Pommard clone, has dramatically increased the quality of the varietal here.
+These newer clones are the backbone of this release of Falcon’s Perch, named for the raptor which had made its home in the lone pine tree among the vines, safeguarding the grapes from vertebrate pests while preserving the ecosystem’s natural balance.